reactodia/reactodia-workspace/README.md

 ## License

-The library is distributed under LGPL-2.1 or (at your option) any later version.
+The library is distributed under LGPL-2.1 or (at your option) any later version, see [NOTICE.md](./NOTICE.md).

 ## Scientific citations